 Using electrons instead of visible light, we can resolve things even smaller than a nanometer (one billionth of a meter).
+High-resolution transmission electron microscopy can achieve resolution of 0.05 nm!
 This is why many nanoscientists, myself included, make use of electron microscopes to study nanomaterials such as lithium nickel manganese colbalt oxide battery materials (see blog posts here and here) or mesoporous silica nanoparticles (shown below) which have a range of possible medical and technological applications.

 There are many different types of electron microscopes and many different techniques within electron microscopy Despite this variety, at the root of all of them is the very simple reason we use electron microscopy at all – the limit of diffraction!
 And it is this very simple limitation that prevented Rife’s dreams from coming true for the field of microscopy and ultimately kept the Rife 3 out of the history books – one relatively simple law of physics.

 A Note to Readers